Hiking in Belver, Portugal

 The Batalha Monastery

-In conclusion, the Batalha Monastery and the Illustrious Generation represent more than just symbols of a bygone era.
+To close, the Batalha Monastery and the Illustrious Generation represent more than just symbols of a bygone era.

 They are reminders of Portugal’s rich heritage and enduring legacy, inspiring future generations.